 Correction.
 Apple knows how to make business and Samsung knows how to make funny TV add.

+go sammy go.
 I dont understand the connotation in the article though.
 The vast majority of Samsung's smartphone sales come from the SGS1 and SGS2.
 There are 3 iphones on sale now, the 3gs, 4 and 4s which all span that free-middle-high playing field.

 Posts: 2198; Member since: Sep 09, 2010

 @remix.
 Are you saying that you still haven't read that article that the ip4s is pretty much responsible for majority of iphone sales?
 That's odd.
 You're on every Apple article, yet you act like you don't know :)

 Posts: 175; Member since: Nov 28, 2011

+I actually glad that phone makers will now have one phone.
+I mean Sheesh you by a phone today and tmw they release the better one.
 At least one benefit of iPhone was you had the "latest" tech for 1 year until the next best thing.
 I really hope developers start focusing on quality rather than quantity.

 posted on Jan 28, 2012, 11:46 AM 0